-- Maintain or restore lake marginal habitat and emergent structure to provide areas protected from wave action. - Maintain or restore hydrological connectivity between sites where it has traditionally existed. - Optimise shoreline tree cover to provide some areas of shade.
-While shading reduces plant growth in standing waters, an ample supply of woody debris and leaf litter is beneficial to some species, and buffers against rising water temperatures, and therefore a limited amount of shade is beneficial. - Manage pollutant loads from effluents to minimise impacts on the natural nutrient status and to minimise concentrations of toxins. - Manage access and leisure activities to minimise impacts and increase resilience.
-Promote good biosecurity to slow the spread of invasive non-native species and minimise their chances of colonising the water body.
+- Manage pollutant loads from effluents to minimise impacts on the natural nutrient status and to minimise concentrations of toxins. - Maintain or restore lake marginal habitat and emergent structure to provide areas protected from wave action. - Maintain or restore the natural hydrological regime including action that reduces drainage of surrounding wetlands and allows natural water level fluctuations and flushing rates. - Optimise shoreline tree cover to provide some areas of shade.
+While shading reduces plant growth in standing waters, an ample supply of woody debris and leaf litter is beneficial to some species, and buffers against rising water temperatures, and therefore a limited amount of shade is beneficial. - Manage access and leisure activities to minimise impacts and increase resilience. - Promote good biosecurity to slow the spread of invasive non-native species and minimise their chances of colonising the water body and control damaging species already present.